ajayanti75/ajayanti75/README.md

-# 👋 Hi, Im Aditya Jayanti
+# 👋 Hi, I'm Aditya Jayanti

 🏫 Statistics Major at the University of Waterloo, with a minor in CS